RotherOSS/doc-otobo-installation/content/installation-docker.rst

     # start again with the new images
     docker_admin> docker-compose up -d

-Force an upgrade to a devel version
+Force an upgrade to or from a devel version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Images of devel versions are not upgraded automatically.
 But the upgrade can be forced.